 How to identify an ash tree?
 Ash trees can be identified by some of the following characteristics:

 Photos courtesy of Dr. David Robert’s MSU College of Agriculture and Natural Resources.

 How do I know if my tree is infested?
 Look for the following symptoms:

 - Thinning or dying branches in the top of the tree

 - Water sprouts (suckers) halfway up the trunk

 - Feeding notches on the edge of leaflets

 - Woodpecker feeding sites/many bark flakes on the lawn

 - D-shaped exit holes (⅛” diameter)

-I have chopped down my ash tree.
+I have removed my ash tree.
 Where can I dispose of the wood debris?
-Champaign County continues to be designated as an EAB quarantine zone.
+The State of Illinois continues to be designated as an EAB quarantine zone.
 This means the movement of all “regulated articles” (ash trees and non-coniferous firewood) outside of the quarantine zone is prohibited.
 For a fuller definition of “regulated articles” please visit: www.agr.state.il.us/eab.